Leaning into complexity by reducing code entropy

 Even though the two sentences have the same meaning and same words, the top sentence's dependency length is better minimized than the bottom sentence's making it easier to parse and read.
 If you have Sentence D, it might be a good idea to rebalance the parse tree by moving the words around to Sentence C (dependency graphs have equivalent parse trees).

 Why is dependency length minimization important for minimum description length?
+It's because long referencial distances add a significant amount of entropy.

 One thing about MDL is that it really applies to the smallest form of a program.
 A program that is potentially minified or even compiled and compressed.
 Basically a program once you've removed everything unnecessary for interpretation.
 We're talking a form approaching pure irreducible logic, a program approaching its Shannon limit.